In a large shallow bowl whisk egg, soy sauce and wine. Add in chicken, mix well and allow to marinate for 20 minutes, covered.

 Place corn starch into a large baking tray.
 Pour chicken and marinade into the corn starch and coat chicken pieces evenly, lightly pressing the corn starch around the chicken.

 Whisk corn starch mixture into the simmering sauce and stir until thickened.
-Toss chicken in the sauce until evenly coated (about 2 minutes).
+Add the fried chicken and toss until evenly coated in the sticky lemon sauce.

 Garnish with sesame seeds, green onions and lemon slices.
-Serve.
+Serve immediately for the crispiest texture.

 Video